EPCCed/eidf-docs/docs/overview/index.md

 ## Safe Haven Services

-EIDF provides Safe Haven services to health and government users, following best practice in independent governance and supporting the linkage of complex personal data for public benefit research and policy-making under national and regional safeguards.
+EIDF provides Safe Haven services to health and government users, following best practice in independent governance and supporting the linkage of complex personal data for public benefit research and policy making under national and regional safeguards.
 Safe Haven services can also be created for organisations wishing to host and govern access to their data assets in a highly secure environment.

 Safe Havens are isolated from the rest of EIDF, with user approvals, data ingress and egress, and permitted software all controlled by information governance bodies independent of the infrastructure itself.

-## EIDF and the Data-Driven Innovation initiative
+## EIDF and the Data-Driven Innovation Initiative

 Launched at the end of 2018, the Data-Driven Innovation (DDI) initiative is one of six funded within the Edinburgh & South-East Scotland City Region Deal.
 The DDI initiative aims to make Edinburgh the “Data Capital of Europe”, with ambitious targets to support, enhance and improve talent, research, commercial adoption and entrepreneurship across the region through better use of data.